 - does not meet the criteria for the award of the degree, and should be rejected without right of resubmission.

 - Amendments (regulation 4(g)(ii)) and revisions (regulation 4(g)(iii)) shall be completed by a specified date to be determined by the Convener of Examiners, in accordance with established procedures.

 - A candidate shall be permitted to revise and resubmit a thesis for examination once only.

 - If a revised and resubmitted thesis is finally accepted, the result shall be either 'Pass' or 'Fail' (i.e. ungraded) and without eligibility for the award of the degree with distinction or credit.

-- Where examiners cannot agree on a result, the Convenor of Examiners shall engage in established mediation, and if unresolvable, should so report to the Pro-Vice-Chancellor (Health Sciences) or nominee who shall arrive at a decision after consulting an independent referee who should normally be external to the University.
+- Where examiners cannot agree on a result, the Convenor of Examiners shall engage in established mediation procedures, and if unresolvable, should so report to the Pro-Vice-Chancellor (Health Sciences) or nominee who shall arrive at a decision after consulting a referee who should normally be external to the University.

 Level of Award of the Degree

 The degree may be awarded with distinction or with credit.